webhintio/hint/packages/hint-http-cache/README.md

         #     of a `.htaccess` file where only the `<Files>` directive
         #     can be used, reason why the best that can be done is match
         #     all files named `favicon.ico` (but that should work fine
-        #     if filename/path based revving is used)
+        #     if filename/path-based revving is used)
         #
         # See also: https://httpd.apache.org/docs/current/sections.html#file-and-web.